Attaching files to an email

 • report

-• draft - The 'rough' copy of a document
+• draft - the 'rough' copy of a document

 • itinerary